 It’s healthy, yet meaty, filling and delicious.
 But it’s still light and relatively Weight Watchers friendly.
 And because I love this salad so much, I have created a VERY Weight Watchers Friendly and Healthy Copycat Grilled Steak Salad with Feta & Clamato Dressing recipe.

 Grilled Steak Salad

 Grilling season is upon us and so is Father’s Day.
 And if there’s one thing Dad likes, it’s “meaty”!
 So, if you want to make Dad happy and help him (and you) stay healthy and on track, make him this Grilled Steak Salad.
-And if you’re following weight watchers, it will keep you happy to at only 7 weight watchers freestyle smart points per serving!
+And if you’re following the WW program, it will keep you happy to at only 7 weight watchers smart points (blue plan) per serving!

 If you’re not familiar with Moxie’s, it’s a Canadian restaurant chain.
 And if you’re ever visiting Canada, it’s worth checking out a Moxie’s restaurant, which are in most major Canadian cities (there are 6 locations in Calgary).
 I’d say it pretty comparable to the American chain “Original Joe’s.”

 I have been meaning to try to replicate this Steak Salad recipe for years.
 So, when I googled it and saw that others had tried to create a similar Clamato salad dressing, I was intrigued.
 I then made my own adjustments and this is the result!
 Although I’m not sure memory serves me correctly (I haven’t had this salad in a few years) and it may not be exact copy cat recipe, it’s still darn good!
 My family loved this salad and didn’t have their own memories of the Moxie’s steak salad and had nothing to compare it to, and they thought it tasted great!